 Don’t make the mistake of thinking that Koh Phangan is only for drunk party animals trancing out on the beach during full moon parties.
 If you want to experience one of Thailand’s most dazzling specs in the sea, then you should come to Koh Phangan outside of the optimal lunar cycle.

 Aside from those 3-5 days a month, the island is left deserted, wild and untouched.
 There are good roads connecting all of the best beaches so renting a motorbike and touring the island is easy.
 Haad Rin (the full moon party beach) is also one of the most stunning beach in all of Thailand.
-Don’t make the mistake of skipping Koh Phangan, it’s possibly the coolest place in the country.
+Don’t make the mistake of skipping this island, there are numerous things to do in Koh Phangan!

-Funky beach bars, tasty restaurants, street stalls, sandy (but mostly un-swimmable) beaches, movie nights and great diving and snorkelling all add up to make Koh Tao the funkiest island in Thailand.
+Funky beach bars, tasty restaurants, street stalls, sandy beaches, movie nights and great diving and snorkelling all add up to make Koh Tao one of the funkiest islands in Thailand.

 **GOAT NOTE: Getting PADI in Koh Tao is highly recommended!